panin-anan/grinder_model/README.md

 User can change up input and output variables to study different relations by modifying `related_columns` and `target_columns` variables in `main()`.

+### volume_predictor_svr.py
+Select the saved model from `volume_model_svr.py` and use it to predict `removed_material` through manual input of grinding parameter settings.

+### grind_settings_generator.py
+With input of desired volume removal, automatically generate grinding parameter settings to achieve the desired removal through the use of the selected trained model from `volume_model_svr.py`.
+Meant to be integrated in predictive grinding.
+Work in Progress.

+### model_sensitivity_analysis.py
+Perform sensitivity analysis on each individual grind setting parameters in order to assess how the model perceive their relations.